 India gave the world the signal that they are capable of much more than other countries are expecting.
 Also Indians can see that India is developing really fast and the country is getting more and more respect in the world.

 Hello everyone!
 Welcome to my blog!
 I hope you enjoy reading the stuff that you will not easily find on the mainstream media.
-I am a 26 years old girl from Poland who is living, travelling and working in India.
-I am a seeker and I share my thoughts through this medium with all of you.
+I am a girl from Poland who is living in India.
+I am a seeker and I share my thoughts through this medium with the world citizens.
 For more details, check 'about me' section in the top menu bar.
-To contact me, write to me on email@example.com or simply write on the comment section below every post.
+To contact me, write to me on firstname.lastname@example.org or simply write on the comment section below every post.